 Conventional loans have due on sale clauses that prevent them from being assumed at the existing rate.

-This financing alternative can save money for the buyer in closing costs and monthly payments.
 While the equity may be more than the down payment on a new mortgage, second mortgages are available to make up the difference.
-Call us at (208) 659-2737 to find out if this may be an option for you.
+Contact us to find out if this may be an option for you.
 Or speak to one of our highly recommended Finance lenders.